microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Synchronous Learning
 ====================

-In synchronous mode, a central controler executes learning cycles that consist of simulation data collection and policy update.
-In a strictly synchronous learning process, the coordinator would wait for all data collectors, a.k.a. "roll-out workers", to return their results before moving on to the policy update phase.
+In synchronous mode, a central controller executes learning cycles that consist of simulation data collection and policy update.
+In a strictly synchronous learning process, a roll-out manager waits for all data collectors, a.k.a. "roll-out workers", to return their results before moving on to the policy update phase.
 So what if a slow worker drags the whole process down?
-We provide users the flexibility to loosen the restriction by specifying the minimum number of workers required to receive from before proceeding to the next phase.
-If one is concerned about losing precious data in the case of all workers reporting back at roughly the same time, we also provide the option to continue to receive after receiving the minimum number of results, but with a timeout to keep the wait time upperbounded.
-Note that the transition from the policy update phase to the data collection phase is still strictly synchronous.
+We provide the flexibility to loosen the restriction by specifying the number of workers required to report back before proceeding to the next phase.
+After the required number of workers report back, the roll-out manager can optionally try to receive from the remaining workers a certain number of times but with a timeout to keep the wait time upperbounded.
+Note that the transition from the policy update phase to the data collection phase is always synchronous.
 This means that in the case of the policy instances distributed amongst a set of trainer nodes, the central controller waits until all trainers report back with the latest policy states before starting the next cycle.

 The components required for synchronous learning include: